meteor-gazelle/meteor-gazelle/doc/specs/userLog.md

 **Trigger:** Administrator wants to add a message into a user's log.

 **Postconditions:**
-* Message was able to
+* Message was persisted into the user log.

 **Basic Flow:**